MaxHalleran/MaxHalleran.github.io/README.md

 ### Landing Section:

-  Goal:
-  - The landing page needs my name, email, some convenient links and a succinct and captivating message.

-   Focus:
    - The message needs to be reworked to better define the fact that I'm looking for a job and not contracts.

+   - * The project button scrolls past the section heading.

 ### Project Section

-  Goal:
-  - the project section needs to display 4 of my most recent and high profile projects in an easy to digest way.

-   Focus:
+   - Group skill buttons

    - There should be a section talking about what skills I have and what I have used for projects.
-   - * These skills buttons should filter which projects are shown.
+This section needs to be reworded.

-   - Each project should on hover display a succinct list of the skills that I used and a link to their github repo.
+   - Each project should on hover display a succinct list of the skills that I used and a link to their Github repo.
+These buttons need to be better placed and animated.

+   - There should be a Github button that 'heads' the buttons and should be styled somewhat differently.

+   - On hover, a second image from the project (which should be darker) should scroll down and replace the previous image.

    - * Each project should have a more detailed breakdown.
 This could be done with a page turn effect on the projects section.

+   - * Skill buttons should filter which projects are shown.

 ### About Section

-  Goal:
-  - the about section should give a quick summary about me and also have an email link.

-   Focus:
-   - The project section needs a summary.
+   - The about section needs a reworked summary.

- - footer

-  Goal:
-  - The footer should have a collection of links to my social media and links to transverse the page.

-   Focus:
+### Footer Section

    - * The section needs some further styling

 ### Responsiveness

-  Goal:
-  - The portfolio site should be responsive across all browsers (within reason) and all screen sizes.

-    Focus:
     - Laptop Size: (screen > 1200px)

-    - Medium Screen Size: (1200 > screen > 800px)
+    - Medium Screen Size: (1200px > screen > 800px)

+    - Smaller Screens and Tablets: (800px > screen > ?)

+    - Mobile and beyond.
+Will most likely break down needs into 200px sections.

 * denotes stretch focus' beyond the mvp needs.